Hail to the Thief: Lyrics and themes

-The Hail to the Thief lyrics were influenced by what Yorke called "the general sense of ignorance and intolerance and panic and stupidity" following the 2000 election of US president George W. Bush.
-He took words and phrases from discourse around the unfolding War on Terror and used them in the lyrics and artwork.
-He denied any intent to make a "political statement" with the songs, but said: "I desperately tried not to write anything political, anything expressing the deep, profound terror I'm living with day to day.
+Pitchfork described the lyrics as "almost unrelentingly bleak, a violent dispatch bursting with Orwellian zombies, automatons incapable of seeing warning signs, 'accidents waiting to happen".
+The lyrics were influenced by what Yorke called "the general sense of ignorance and intolerance and panic and stupidity" following the 2000 election of the US president George W. Bush.
+He took words and phrases from discourse around the unfolding war on terror, which he described as Orwellian euphemisms, and used them in the lyrics and artwork.
+Yorke said the "emotional context of those words had been taken away" and that he was "stealing it back".
+Though Yorke denied any intent to make a political statement, he said: "I desperately tried not to write anything political, anything expressing the deep, profound terror I'm living with day to day.
 But it's just fucking there, and eventually you have to give it up and let it happen."

 Yorke, a new father, adopted a strategy of "distilling" the political themes into "childlike simplicity".
-He took phrases from fairy tales and folklore such as the tale of Chicken Little, and from children's literature and television he shared with his son, such as the 1970s TV series Bagpuss.
+He took phrases from fairy tales and folklore such as the tale of "Chicken Little", and from children's literature and television he shared with his son, such as the 1970s TV series Bagpuss.
 Parenthood made Yorke concerned about the condition of the world and how it could affect future generations.
-Greenwood felt Yorke's lyrics expressed "confusion and escape, like 'I'm going to stay at home and look after the people I care about, buy a month's supply of food'."
+Greenwood said Yorke's lyrics embraced sarcasm, wit and ambiguity, and expressed "confusion and escape, like 'I'm going to stay at home and look after the people I care about, buy a month's supply of food'."

 Yorke also took phrases from Dante's Inferno, the subject of his partner Rachel Owen's PhD thesis.
-Several songs, such as "2 + 2 = 5", "Sit Down Stand Up", and "Sail to the Moon", reference Christian versions of good and evil and heaven and hell, a first for Radiohead's music.
-Other songs reference science fiction, horror and fantasy, such as the wolves and vampires of "A Wolf at the Door" and "We Suck Young Blood", the reference to the slogan "two plus two equals five" in the dystopian novel Nineteen Eighty-Four, and the allusion to the giant of Gulliver's Travels in "Go to Sleep".
+Several songs, such as "2 + 2 = 5", "Sit Down.
+Stand Up", and "Sail to the Moon", reference Christian ideas of heaven and hell, a first for Radiohead's music.
+Other songs reference science fiction, horror and fantasy, such as the wolves and vampires of "A Wolf at the Door" and "We Suck Young Blood", the reference to the slogan "two plus two equals five" of the dystopian novel Nineteen Eighty-Four in "2 + 2 = 5", and the allusion to the giant of Gulliver's Travels in "Go to Sleep".
+He sometimes chose words for their sounds rather than meanings, such as the title "Myxomatosis" or the repeated phrase "the rain drops" on "Sit Down.
+Stand Up".Radiohead struggled to choose a title.
+They considered using The Gloaming (meaning "twilight" or "dusk"), but this was rejected as too poetic and "doomy" and so became the album's subtitle.
+They also considered the titles Little Man Being Erased, The Boney King of Nowhere and Snakes and Ladders, which became the alternative titles for "Go to Sleep", "There There" and "Sit Down.
+Stand Up".
+The alternative titles were inspired by Victorian playbills showcasing moralistic songs played in music halls.